A Generalized Minimax Q-learning Algorithm for Two-Player Zero-Sum Stochastic Games: Experiments and Results

 The comparison criterion considered is the average error that is calculated as follows.
 At the end of each episode of the algorithm, the norm difference between estimate of the min-max value function and the actual min-max value function is computed.
 This process is repeated for all the $50$ episodes and the average is computed.
 Thus,

 where $J^*$ is the min-max value function of the game and $Q_k(.)$ is the minimax Q-value function estimate obtained at the end of $k^{th}$ episode.

 In Table \ref{tab-exp}, we report the average error of three algorithms.
 We can see that, generalized optimal minimax Q-learning has the least average error, followed by the generalized minimax Q-leaning algorithm.
-This is expected as the generalized optimal Q-learning algorithm makes use of the optimal relaxation parameter $w^*$ in its updates, which is not practical.
-Therefore, we conclude that, under the special structure of the game, our proposed generalized minimax Q-learning (which is a completely model-free algorithm) performs empirically better than the standard minimax Q-learning algorithm.
+This is expected as the generalized optimal Q-learning algorithm makes use of the optimal relaxation parameter $w^*$ in its updates, which is not practically feasible.
+Therefore, we conclude that our proposed generalized minimax Q-learning algorithms perform empirically better (in terms of number of samples) than the standard minimax Q-learning algorithm.